ngECT Documentation

 where SEFD is defined as:

-The weigthed point source sensitivity is defined as:
+The weighted point source sensitivity is defined as: